EdoardoTessaro/challenges/README.md

 # challenges
-Collection of my solutions to various challenges from hackerrank, /r/dailyprogramming, and the like
+Collection of my solutions to various challenges from hackerrank, kaggle, /r/dailyprogrammer, and the like